-The commercial project at Dadar "The Ruby", operates at high level of occupancy and now with the renewed O.C. for the Tower in place, the Company has been able to monetize the asset and is further expecting more accruals from Sale / Lease of premises after its tie-up with HINES which is one of the largest and most respected real estate organizations in the world.
+The commercial project at Dadar "The Ruby", operates at high level of occupancy and now with the renewed O.C. for the Tower in place, the Company has been able to monetize the asset and is further expecting more accruals from Sale / Lease of premises after its tie-up with HINES which is one of the large real estate organizations in the world.